thalesfreirefarias/Titanic_Kaggle/README.md

 ---

-### How many passenger have in Titanic
+### How many passengers are in the Titanic dataset?

 ```
-code:
 Select count(*) from TitanicDataset;
 ```

-In Titanic Dataset we have 891 passengers.
+The Titanic dataset contains 891 passengers.

 ---
-### How many passenger survived and didn't survived in Titanic.
+### How many passengers survived and did not survive?

 ```
-code:
 SELECT survived, COUNT(*) as total
 FROM TitanicDataset
 GROUP BY survived;
 ```

-In Titanic we have two numbers 0 and 1.
-0 din't survivced and 1 survived.
-In this case 549 din't survived and 342 survived.
+In this dataset:

+0 = did not survive
+1 = survived

+A total of 549 passengers did not survive, while 342 survived.

 <table>
   <tr>